 The main day trading markets are futures, forex, and the stock market.
-The options market is also popular, although more so with swing traders (traders who hold positions for day or weeks, not minutes like a day trader).
+The options market is also popular, although more so with swing traders (traders who hold positions for days or weeks, not minutes like a day trader).
 Most people are aware of the stock market; futures and forex are less well known, but can also be day traded.
-Here is brief rundown on each day trading market.
+Here is a brief rundown of each day trading market.

 Futures markets are another popular day trading market.
 Futures are an agreement between a buyer and seller to buy/sell a certain amount of an underlying asset at a future date.
 Day traders make money on the price fluctuations between when they buy/sell a contract and when they close the position (before the end of the day).

 You can start trading futures with much less capital than stocks. $3,500 to $5,000 will get you started day trading S&P 500 Emini (ES) contracts (one of the best futures contracts for day trading).
 Official market hours vary by the futures contract being traded, so you need to watch to make sure you are out of your positions before the close of trading for your contract.

 Trading access for futures market day trading is also an important consideration.
 Most trading platforms have specific requirements for approval of futures and options accounts, usually including a minimum balance of more than $2,000.

 The forex market is the largest market in the world and also the most accessible, with trading 24 hours a day.
 Traders in the forex market can get started with as little as $100 with some brokers, although starting with at least $500 or $1,000 is recommended.
 The forex market is where one global currency is exchanged for another.
 Most brokerage platforms typically only trade high volume pairs so there are some limitations to the currencies for investment.